gvwilson/thirdbit/fiction/iffy/index.md

 You see,
 as big as it was,
-Niobium was just a cover for something else—something that has the machines and my clones all rather worried."
+Niobium was just a cover for something else—something that has the machines and my clone in Halley rather worried."

-Sandrine filed the mention of clones away.
+Sandrine filed that away.
 "Then may I ask, sir, how I can be of service?"

 Another swipe on the app put a human form on the wall.
 Short,
 skinny,
 female,
-with a recent puncture wound through her abdomen highlighted in red and something else scattered through her, something blobbish and silvery like spilled mercury.
+with something blobbish and silvery scattered through her like spilled mercury.

 "Citizen Kwan—she prefers Iffy, by the way—well, she has some rather interesting modifications to her genome.
-The first clone in her lineage seems to have been born just as Niobium was picking up speed, and then of course there's this."
+The first clone in her lineage seems to have been born just as Niobium was picking up speed.

-Another swipe,
-another image,
-this one a hologram of six cryogenic capsules in a domed chamber.
-The word "nonviable" floated over five of them.
-A man's face hovered beside the sixth.
+It took quite a lot of work to detect her modifications—even now I'm only half convinced they're real.
-"It's all rather a mystery,"
+It's all rather a mystery,"
 the governor mused,
 resting his chin on his steepled hands.
 "What I'd like you to do is unravel it for me."